godbout/WooshyWindowToTheForeground/README.md

 * FAST
 * brings visible windows to the foreground
-* all visible windows are listed except the one you're already on because why would you want that
+* all visible windows are listed except the one you're already on because why would you want that (last part is actually changeable through the Workflow Configuration)
-* Alfred results order follows windows order: first result is frontmost window (if not already focused, else second frontmost), last result is backmost window
+* Alfred results order follows windows order: first result is most frontmost, last result is most backmost (LOL)
 * window match is 100% accurate
 * DID I SAY FAST???